 Bridging is the practice of combining the output of two amplifier channels to drive a single load.
 When bridged, each channel produces signals of equal magnitude, but opposite polarity.
 The combined output of the two channels provides twice the output voltage available from a single channel.
-The M400/4 has been designed for bridging of its channel pairs without the need for input inversion adaptors.
+The M500/3 has been designed for bridging of its main channel pair without the need for input inversion adaptors.

-To bridge a pair of channels, use the "Left +" and "Right -" speaker connectors only (the

-"Left -" and "Right +" remain unused).
-When bridged, each channel will deliver optimum power into a 4 ohm load.
+To bridge the main channels, use the "Left +" and "Right -" speaker connectors only (the "Left -" and "Right +" remain unused).
+The bridged channel pair will deliver optimum power into a 4 ohm load.